hypertrophic/NCC-2025/README.md

 # NCC 2025

-The official CTF from NCC 2025 is now public!
+**The official CTF from NCC 2025 is now public!**

-In the second edition of NCC (North Coding Challenge – 2025), you will explore a variety of IT fields through a personalized Linux-based CTF.
+The second edition of NCC (North Coding Challenge – 2025) features a CTF that breaks away from traditional formats by exploring various IT fields, not just cybersecurity.
-This is the same version used during the live NCC 2025 event, and it's now open to anyone who wants to try it!
-Try it at your own pace and learn something new.
+This is the same version used during the live event, try it out at your own pace and learn something new.

 **Built by [@hypertrophic](https://github.com/hypertrophic)**, proudly for ECDH.